Qiskit/qiskit/CONTRIBUTING.md

 All code merged to Qiskit, even from maintainers, goes through a code-review process after a pull request is made.
-There are a small number of maintainers who can authorize a final merge, but code review is everyone working together to make Qiskit better.
-You can review code even if you are not a maintainer, which helps make sure pull requests are technically correct, well tested, and easier in final review.
+There are a small number of maintainers who can authorize a final merge, but code review involves everyone working together to make Qiskit better.
+You can review code even if you are not a maintainer, which helps make sure pull requests are technically correct, well tested, and easier to tackle in their final maintainer review.

 The code-review process is a normal part of software development, and nothing to be scared of; for very easy changes it can be as simple as a maintainer saying